 The SIDD framework that is available for download from the internet is supplied with a parameterisation for the UK.
-A detailed description of how this parameterisation was obtained is provided in van de Ven (2016b).
-Superseded versions of the framework have also been parameterised for Ireland (Callan et al., 2012) and Italy (European Commission Grant Number VS/2013/0208); see also van de Ven (2011) for empirical analysis of an earlier variant of the framework.
+A detailed description of how this parameterisation was obtained is provided in [21].
+Superseded versions of the framework have also been parameterised for Ireland ([23]) and Italy (European Commission Grant Number VS/2013/0208); see also [24] for empirical analysis of an earlier variant of the framework.